halibiram/SimpleXray/xray-patches/README.md

 3. Patches are attempted (optional, can fail)
 4. Xray-core is built with CGO flags linking BoringSSL
 5. Binary is verified for BoringSSL symbols

+## Patch Application

+Patches are applied in order (001, 002, 003, ...).
+If a patch fails:
+- Build continues with vanilla Xray-core
+- BoringSSL is still linked via CGO flags
+- Warning is logged but build doesn't fail

 ## Verification